cvg/sfm-disambiguation-colmap/README.md

 - Duplicate structures in images often lead to an excessive number of image matches and non-converging bundle adjustment.
 These will lengthen the reconstruction time significantly.
 Removing the wrong matches or initializing the poses correctly can significantly speed up the reconstruction process.
 - With a correct initial pair of images and a perfect next view selection, `colmap` might still output a reconstruction with many wrongly registered images.
 Even Kataria's method to initialize poses based on reliable matches was still insufficient to disambiguate some datasets.
 Therefore, a less noisy pose graph is necessary for a correct reconstruction.
 - Both Yan's method and Cui's method need some scene-specific parameter tuning.
-Kataria's method has better generalization ability, though still fails on several datasets even though we tune the parameters for it.
-For now, no method consistently works well with a single set of parameters.
-Tuning the parameters for certain scenes (especially large scale ones) can be difficult for all three methods.
+Kataria's method has better generalization ability, though still fails on several datasets even though we tune the parameters for it. **No method consistently works well over all datasets with a single set of parameters.
+Tuning the parameters for certain scenes (especially large scale ones) is difficult and time-consuming for all three methods.**

 ## Installation